nutzmann/eventos-tics-br/README.md

 #eventos-tics-br

-# Tecnologias de Informação Comunicação e Segurança
+# Lista de Eventos relacionados a Tecnologias de Informação Comunicação e Segurança no Brasil
   _List of events about Information, Communication & Security Technologies in Brazil_